Sheer-Curiosity/vcdl-2.0/README.md

 # vcdl2
 A python rewrite of a clipping program.
 IN PROGRESS

-# Current Progress to Base Functionality: 48%
+# Current Progress to Base Functionality: 70%

 ## Base Functionality TODO:
 - ~~Link fetching for YouTube and BiliBili~~
 - ~~Timestamp processing for single videos~~
-- clip downloading
+- ~~clip downloading~~
 - clip stitching
+- output renaming

 ## New Features TODO: